it-at-m/opensource.muenchen.de/contribute.md

 Free software is best understood by those who write it.
 But of course [we improve free software](./contribute.html) or [publish ourselves](./publish.html) free software.
-But sometimes money helps out more than 1000 commits - that's why we financially support software that we use frequently.
+But sometimes money helps out more than 1000 commits - that's why we sponsor software that we use frequently.

 <TagTile :tag-names="['sponsor']" />